bThink-BGU/BPjs/docs/source/extendBPjs/implement-ess.rst

   :linenos:
   :language: javascript

-.. warning:: The above strategy is intended for explenatory purposes, and is probabaly too simplistic for real-world use.
+.. warning:: The above strategy is intended for explanatory purposes, and is probably too simplistic for real-world use.
 It ignores external events, assumes priorities are unique, and if all the events requested by the b-thread with the lowest priority are blocked, it claims there are no selectable events.

 .. tip:: The above strategy and b-program are part of BPjs' `unit tests`_.